TBjargrim/Sunstats/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This project is part of our studys to become front end developers. xxxxxxx
+XXX HÄR BEHÖVS MER TEXT This project is part of our studys to become front end developers. xxxxxxx
 <a href="https://ibb.co/QpRtpbt"><img src="https://i.ibb.co/S58G5sG/Screenshot-2021-04-22-at-15-48-22.png" alt="Screenshot-2021-04-22-at-15-48-22" border="0" /></a>